 How to continue selling in Europe?

-Sellers based in mainland Europe will have to handle their stock in a similar way.
+Sellers based in mainland Europe have to handle their stock in a similar way.
 Either they mainly sell within the EU and store their inventory in Amazon warehouses in Germany, France, Spain, Italy, Poland and/or the Czech Republic or they also store in UK for the purpose of selling there.

-Seller from outside the EU will also need to split their stock if they want to sell in the UK and in the EU.
+Seller from outside the EU also need to split their stock if they want to sell in the UK and in the EU.

 What changes for Pan-EU sellers?